ChristopherBilg/networkspellchecker/README.md

-# producertoconsumer
+# networkspellchecker
-Producer to Consumer Repository for CIS 3207 at T.U.
+Network Spell Checker Repository for CIS 3207 at T.U.